EastingAndBeasting/hanze-personal-website/README.md

 2. Clone this repository
 1. Install node.js and npm
 3. Run `npm install` in the root directory
-4. Run `gulp` to build the project.
+4. Run `gulp compile` to build the project.

+You can also run `gulp` to start watching project files, which compiles the project whenever a file is changed.